 At the start of each academic session, Scholarships and Student Funding Services staff will liaise with HR colleagues to verify the parents’ employment status before renewing awards for the new academic session.

-Completed applications for the 2013-2014 academic session should be submitted online to Scholarships and Student Funding Services by 28th June 2013 by eligible employees on behalf of their child.
+Completed applications for the 2015-2016 academic session should be submitted online by 26 June 2015 by eligible employees on behalf of their child.

 Applications will be considered by the relevant College Registrar or their representative who will assess applications from employees in their College.